sridharmurali15/FactorExpansion/readme.md

 # README

+## Problem Statement

+Implement a deep learning model that learns to expand single variable polynomials, where the model takes the factorized sequence as input and predict the expanded sequence.
+This is an exercise to demonstrate your machine learning prowess, so please refrain from parsing or rule-based methods.

+## Solution

 ### A seq2seq, encode-decoder with attention model was built to expand the factors

 'requirements.txt' file has all the packages with the versions needed to run main.py